 - book production (CAF does support research and writing);

 - indirect costs: no portion of a CAF grant may be used for “administrative costs,” “overhead,” or any other form of indirect cost.

 - CAF does provide grants for documentary films and videos, but given the costs associated with both, applicants should show they have raised most of the money in advance of applying to CAF.

 - CAF does not accept grant applications for multiple projects.

-- Applicants are encouraged to develop a timeline for project completion and a budget that they can meet.
+- Applicants must provide an accurate timeline for project completion and a budget that they can meet.

 - Applicants are encouraged to seek additional sources of funding for their projects, if the project’s budgets require this.

 - Applicants will be notified upon receipt of their complete applications.

 - Applicants will be notified of whether their application has been successful or not by early April.